 2.1 stereo, for example, has a left channel speaker, a right channel speaker and a subwoofer.

-5.1 surround has speakers for the left, centre, right, left surround and right surround channels along with a subwoofer.
+5.1 surround has speakers for the left, centre, right, left-surround, right-surround, and subwoofer channels.

 How Do Subwoofers Work?